 Jan Brett’s Animal Treasury– Jan Brett’s beautiful illustrations and engaging stories are favorites of many families.
 Many of her stories are based off of folk-tales from other countries.
 Her books are sometimes considered light reading, but any child would love to have this treasury!

 Frog and Toad Storybook Treasury– The adventures of these sweet friends are perfect for young readers.
+And this post from the Circe Institute explains why the scaly-skinned duo left a positive impact on an entire generation of young readers.

 The Complete Adventures of Curious George There is some debate as to whether or not Curious George has a place in the Charlotte Mason early years, but we enjoy this silly monkey!
 I consider the classic stories to be delightful light reading.
 The new adventures, rewritten by other authors, aren’t as delightful, and aren’t written in such beautiful language.
 If it says “Margret Rey’s Curious George,” then it is a rewrite.